floooh/fips/README.md

 ### Public Service Announcements

+- **08-May-2019**: Some tweaks to the release-mode compiler- and linker-flags for Visual Studio projects: in release mode, link-time code-generation (aka LTO) is now always enabled.
+If this causes any trouble for your projects, please open a github ticket, and I'll add something to make this optional :)

 - **20-Jan-2019**:
     - NaCl and UWP support have been removed (both haven't been maintained for a very long time)
     - remove the builtin unittest support, this was hardwired to UnitTest++ and should